CSI-Carlos-Cobian/CSI-Python-2021/Modules/Module1/Module1.md

 <br>

 what?

- -
+ - answer

 who?

- -
+ - answer

 where?

- -
+ - answer

 <br>

 #### Save the file.
-Commit and Push this change and your image into your student branch.
+Commit your changes by the end of the class. and Push this change and your image into your student branch.
 ### Doing and answering the questions below on time will grant you all points for today's lesson.

 <br>